Kwanzaa display at Holidays of Light

 December 26 – January 1

 Kwanzaa, an annual celebration of African/African American history and culture, runs December 26–January 1, based on ancient harvest festivals derived from matunda ya kwanza, or "first fruits."
-Created by Dr. Maulana Karenga in 1966, the holiday highlights seven core (life Value) principles - Nguzo Saba (in the display).
+Created by Dr. Maulana Karenga in 1966, the holiday highlights seven core (life value) principles - Nguzo Saba (in the display).
 One of the Seven Candles is lit daily, starting with the Unity (Black) candle, then alternating red and green, reciting each principle until all candles are ablaze.
-On day seven, the Feast "Karamu" with food, music, dancing, singing, and gifts for the children, as a new cycle begin.
+On day seven, there is the feast Karamu with food, music, dancing, singing, and gifts for the children, as a new cycle begin.

 With the support of Rosetta Cash and the Kemetic Institute of Chicago.